Priya Bapat: Digital success and recent work (2019–Present)

 Her digital debut came as Poornima Gaikwad, an sharp politician in the political drama City of Dreams (2019), directed by Nagesh Kukunoor.
 Though the show divided critics, Bapat’s performance stood out, with Rohit Bhatnagar of The Free Press Journal writing, "Bapat steals the show.
 She very well emotes her depression, breakdowns and return to her political podium as CM."
 City of Dreams spawned two more seasons and brought Priya multiple awards.

 Back in Hindi films, she acted in 2022 comedy drama Chakki, playing the fiancée of an ordinary man battling corruption.
 While the film failed commercially, critics appreciated her presence.
 Sameer Ahire of Movie Talkies wrote, "Bapat looks gorgeous as his girlfriend, and she also has a couple of scenes to show her acting talent."
 Later, she reunited with Umesh Kamat for the web series Aani Kay Hava (2019), a light-hearted take on married life’s “firsts” and the play Jar Tar Chi Goshta, which marked her return to theatre after a decade.
 The play completed over 100 shows, and Mumbai Theatre Guide noted, "Her character brings most of the emotion to the storyline," adding, "She sings a beautiful song and for a moment, you can feel the breeze blowing through Bapat's long silky hair."
 At the Zee Natya Gaurav Awards, she earned a Best Actress nomination and, with Kamat, the Best Couple award.
 Around the same period, she was also seen as a lawyer in the legal drama Rafuchakkar, where her role was described as "impressive".

 2024 expanded her Hindi film repertoire with Visfot, a crime thriller where she depicted the role of a pilot’s wife (played by Riteish Deshmukh) entangled in an affair.
 Released on JioCinema, the film was received positively.
 Devesh Sharma of Filmfare wrote, "Bapat's portrayal of Tara effectively conveys the tragedy of a conflicted relationship...
 Priya brings all these layers into her performance with aplomb."
 She also starred in two series that year, Zindaginama and Raat Jawaan Hai.

 Her next Hindi OTT release was Costao, a 2025 biographical crime drama based on Goa customs officer Costao Fernandes.
 Playing his wife Maria opposite Nawazuddin Siddiqui, Bapat earned praise from The Indian Express Shubhra Gupta wrote, "Bapat, playing Costao’s wife Maria, comes up with a full-blooded performance, keeping in step with Siddiqui."
 She played a cop in the supernatural horror series Andhera, which received mixed response.
-After a seven-year hiatus, Bapat returned to Marathi film with Bin Lagnachi Goshta, a comedy-drama revolving around live-in relationships and pregnancy, co-starring Girish Oak, Nivedita Joshi and Umesh Kamat.
+After a seven-year hiatus, Bapat returned to Marathi cinema with Bin Lagnachi Goshta, a comedy-drama centered on live-in relationships and an unexpected pregnancy, where she starred alongside Girish Oak, Nivedita Joshi and Umesh Kamat.
+She also appeared in the mystery thriller Asambhav, that earned her the MaTa Sanman Award for Best Supporting Actress.